Spit68/Fresh-Intellivent-Sky/README.md

 When **Keep Connection** is disabled, the integration connects to the fan when required and disconnects after polling, writing, and reading settings.

 When **Keep Connection** is enabled, the BLE connection is kept open and live values are refreshed every second.
 Persistent mode can provide faster updates, but it may use more Bluetooth resources.

+## Night Mode and Silent Hours

+Night Mode and Silent Hours provide scheduled RPM limits managed entirely by Home Assistant.
+Each mode can be enabled and configured separately for every SKY device with a start time, end time, and maximum RPM.

+When a scheduled mode starts, the integration saves the fan's normal RPM settings and temporarily limits settings that are higher than the configured maximum.
+Settings already below the limit remain unchanged and are never increased.

+For example, with a maximum of `1200 RPM`:

+- A normal setting of `850 RPM` remains at `850 RPM`.
+- A normal setting of `1100 RPM` remains at `1100 RPM`.
+- A normal setting of `1800 RPM` is temporarily limited to `1200 RPM`.

+When the scheduled mode ends, the original RPM settings are restored automatically.

+The two schedules may overlap.
+While both are active, the lowest configured maximum RPM is used.
+The original settings are restored only after the last active schedule has ended.

+Schedules, enabled states, RPM limits, and saved normal RPM values are stored by Home Assistant and survive integration reloads and Home Assistant restarts.
+Time ranges that pass midnight, such as `22:00–07:00`, are supported.

+> [!IMPORTANT]
+> Night Mode and Silent Hours are integration features and are not stored in the fan itself.
+Home Assistant must be running and able to reach the fan through Bluetooth when settings need to be changed.
+If Home Assistant was unavailable at a scheduled transition, the integration evaluates the current schedule and applies or restores the appropriate settings when it starts again.

+Manually changing an RPM setting while a scheduled mode is active overrides that setting.
+When the final active schedule ends, the RPM values saved before the scheduled period are restored.

 ## Copy settings between devices